Celebrating Graduation: How to Cope Beyond the Cap and Gown

 Here are a few actionable steps you can take to keep heading in the right direction:

 It’s always okay to say, “I’m not okay.”
 What matters most is that you don’t allow yourself to stay there.
-Never let the shame of who you think you should be by now stand in the way of who you can be in the years to come.
+Never let the shame of who you think you should be stand in the way of who you can be.

 Read More from Lindsey Simpkins: